 Many men and women feel a significant amount of guilt in recovery.
 They want to make amends.
 The key here is to not step back into your old life just yet.
 Instead, focus on creating goals for a future.
 You may find yourself unable to let go of some emotions.
 Recognize this and revisit these topics with your counselor.

 Make 2019 about recovery and preparation for your future.
 To do this, you need to focus on being grateful, positive and healthy.
 By using this process to look back at 2018, you can begin to plan for a successful 2019.
 Take time to relax.
 Spend some time learning who you are.
-The Florida House Experience is always the safe place you need when things don’t go well or when you’re ready to talk about all of your accomplishments so far.
+FHE Health is always the safe place you need when things don’t go well or when you’re ready to talk about all of your accomplishments so far.